Latest News

 Bullion is more likely to perform well when interest rates are low and there is political and economic uncertainty.

-Gold has risen 59% in value year-to date, mainly due to geopolitical and financial uncertainties, central bank purchases, the de-dollarisation of currencies and strong exchange-traded funds.
+Gold has gained 59% in the past year, mainly due to geopolitical and financial uncertainties, central bank purchases, a de-dollarisation trend, and strong exchange-traded funds.

 Simpson added that "this rally has become a momentum trading, where traders pile into the market to chase away prices."

-Trump stated that Washington would consider cutting off some trade relations with China, such as in the area of cooking oil.
+Trump stated that Washington is considering cutting off some trade relations with China, such as in the cooking oil sector.
 On Tuesday, both countries started imposing port fees tit for tat.

 The International Monetary Fund increased its global growth forecast for 2025, citing better than expected tariff and financial conditions.
 However, it warned that renewed U.S. China trade tensions may curb growth.

-Silver increased 0.3% to $51.60 after hitting a record of $53.60 Tuesday.
-This was due to the gold rally and tightening of supply on the spot market.
+Silver climbed 1.9% to $52.43, following the gold rally and tightening of supply on the spot market.

-Palladium and platinum both rose by 0.2%, to $1,528.50.
-(Reporting and editing by Sherry Phillips, Subhranshu Sahu and Ishaan Aroo in Bengaluru).
+Palladium and platinum both rose by 0.8%, to $1,537.19, respectively.
+(Reporting and editing by Sherry Phillips, Subhranshu Sahu, and Ishaan Aroor in Bengaluru).

 (source: Reuters)